swell-d/WorkWithPythonDict/README.md

 # WorkWithPythonDict
-Load data from xlsx (excel) and csv to python dictionary
+Load data from xls, xlsx, xlsm (excel) and csv to python dictionary

 Save python dictionary to xlsx (excel) and csv